apecia-kenghzou/RFID-Link-MiFare/readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Contact
-For any inquiries, permissions, or discussions related to MyAwesomeProject, feel free to reach out to me.
+For any inquiries, permissions, or discussions related to RFID-Link-Mifare, feel free to reach out to me.

 © Keng Hzou - Apecia